vibh1608/NearByRestaurants/README.md

 Database to be used is Google Firebase.

+   All the owners and guest data is getting stored on firebase databse and users are getting verified by firebase authentication .

    This application is having some problems while running in android version Marshmello but working fine in other android versions .